sin1111yi/res-tools/README.md

 ## HOW TO USE

-1. compile "res-tool.c" through gcc or other compiler
+1. compile `res-tool.c` rough gcc or other compiler
 2. run the executable file
       1. os is windows, run `.\res-tool -h` to check help menu
       2. os is linux, run `./res-tool -h` to check help menu